 There are four other ways to acquire Frankincense without breaking your bank if this oil is outside of your price range.
 Young Living sells the Frankincense Vitality (which is frankincense in a bottle labeled for consumption) in a 5ml bottle for only $31.
 Or Young Living has a few additional options where you can get it for free:

-- Essential Rewards: allows you to purchase $50+ each month in oils and oil-infused products to earn a 24% discount.
+- Subscribe To Save: allows you to purchase any amount each month in oils and oil-infused products to earn a 24% discount.
 You can also earn points that you can cash in to use as product credit, allowing you to purchase Frankincense at no cost to you when you purchase more than 50pv.

-- Qualifying Purchase: some months (especially in November or December), when you make a qualifying purchase, Young Living may send a free 15ml bottle to you with your order.
+- Qualifying Purchase: some months (especially in November or December), when you make a qualifying purchase, Young Living may send a free 5ml or 15ml bottle of frankincenseto you with your order.
 Check our Current Promotions page for more info about which orders qualify for which freebies.

-- Join us as an affiliate business builder.
+- Join us as an affiliate Brand Partner.
 When you take advantage of Young Living’s Brand Partner Program with an innitial purcahse of the Business Essentials Kit ($30) and make a qualified purchase each month, you become eligible for Young Living’s business opportunity that allows you to earn a supplemental income that you can use to help you afford purchasing the oils you need and want in your life.

 Is there a good substitute for Frankincense Essential Oil?

 Yes, Frankincense is often too expensive for many people.
 Is it a fantastic oil?
 Yes.
 And I truly do believe it has value in every home.
 However, having gone through a season of homelessness and unemployment, I totally understand the need for a more cost-effective frankincense essential oil substitute.

 - Helichrysum – has similar benefits